 COPD is largely a disease of smokers

-Cromwell Hospital respiratory consultant Dr Brian O’Connor sees at least one or two patients with COPD every week.
-“Currently, almost one million have been diagnosed with COPD in the UK and it’s estimated a further two million people are undiagnosed and will only present to their doctor when the disease is advanced.”
+Dr Brian O'Connor, Consultant in Respiratory Medicine, sees at least one or two patients with COPD every week.
+He says: “Currently, almost one million have been diagnosed with COPD in the UK and it’s estimated a further two million people are undiagnosed and will only present to their doctor when the disease is advanced.”